 What is an Emergency Medical Evacuation?

 An emergency medical evacuation is when a field rescue is done at the location where a person has been injured or seriously ill.
 They are then transported to the nearest medical facility for diagnosis and treatment until they become stable.
 This is done via ambulance, helicopter, or plane.
 Once the patient has stabilized, they are flown to a medical facility closer to home.
-There is added cost for medical staff and special equipment on board.
+There is an added cost for medical staff and special equipment on board.

 Why it’s important to have Emergency Medical Evacuation Coverage: